Bruce Forsyth's Hot Streak

 Bruce Forsyth's Hot Streak is an American television game show that aired on ABC from January 6 to April 4, 1986.
 British television personality Bruce Forsyth hosted the series, the only time he hosted a series outside of his native United Kingdom.
-Gene Wood and Marc Summers took turns as announcers every week.
+Gene Wood and Marc Summers took turns as announcers each week.

 The show originated as a 1983 pilot called Party Line, hosted by Gene Rayburn.
 The show was picked up with a few minor changes, mainly Forsyth replacing Rayburn as host and the show title changed.

 Reg Grundy Productions produced Bruce Forsyth's Hot Streak, which was the first daytime series the Grundy company produced for a network other than NBC.
 It was also only Grundy's fourth series he attempted in America, after Scrabble, Time Machine, and daytime and syndicated editions of Sale of the Century.
 To that point, the daytime Sale and Scrabble had been hits while Time Machine and the syndicated Sale were relatively short lived.

 Bruce Forsyth's Hot Streak was also the last American production for the Grundy Organisation to premiere until 1993.